atakanaltok/awesome-useful-websites/README.md

 * https://countrycode.org/ - Guide to call anywhere in the world
 * https://www.passportindex.org/ - Explore the world of passports
 * https://www.countriesbeen.com/ - Phone app to list the countries you have been with many fetures
+* https://www.couchsurfing.com/ - Global community of 14 million people in more than 200,000 cities who share their life, their world, their journey.
+Couchsurfing connects travelers with a global network of people willing to share in profound and meaningful ways, making travel a truly social experience
 * https://www.puffinmaps.com/ - All in one trip planner.
 No adds
 * https://www.alltrails.com/ - Explore 300k trails w/ reviews & photos from 35m outdoor enthusiasts like you
 * https://www.wanderprep.com/ - Advice on gear, apps, and gotchas to help busy people travel smarter (No more new articles)